Erik Sjögren, Assoc. Prof., Ph.D.

 Bio

-• Joined Pharmetheus in 2017, actively working in client projects, serving as PBPK & PBBM Platform Scientific Lead
+• Joined Pharmetheus in 2017, actively working in client projects, serving as PBPK & PBBM Scientific Lead

 • Expertise includes physiological based pharmacokinetic and biopharmaceutics modeling and simulation, clinical pharmacology, and pediatrics across therapeutic areas